scsskid/benedikt-gr-site/src/posts/2019-12-01-php-money-format-to-number_formatter.md

 {% intro "md" %}

-In PHP 7.4 money_format() was deprecated.
+money_format() is deprecated starting with PHP 7.4.
 Use NumberFormatter Class instead.

 {% endintro %}

 I recently switched to an new machine, so I setup my local environment again.
-Brew provided 7.4, so I ran into a deprecation Error.
+Brew provided PHP@7.4, so I ran into a deprecation Error.

 The solution is fairly simple: